-"Quiet right Mr. Morris, magic is as real as you and I." Dumbledore answered calmly.
+"Quite right, Mr. Morris, magic is as real as you and I," Dumbledore answered calmly.
 He pulled out a lemon drop and placed it in his mouth.

 "And you're saying, my daughter… she can do what you just did?"
 Mr. Morris asked slowly.

-"With time and training she will be.
+"With time and training, she will be.
 You must understand there are rules and laws, even for witches and wizards.
 We do not go around showing our talents to Muggles.
 We prefer to stay hidden and mind our own business.
 We do not want any unwanted attention brought upon us.
-There are those who come from muggle parents but show extraordinary talent in magic.
-In time your daughter will learn to control her abilities so another fire like this will not happen.
+Some come from muggle parents but show extraordinary talent in magic.
+Your daughter will learn to control her abilities in time, so another fire like this will not happen.
 You see, I am a teacher at a magical school in Scotland.
 It's a boarding school in many ways.
-Every year on the first of September students from around the country come to my school to learn all they can about magic and the magical word.
-They return at the twenty-fourth of June for the summer holidays.
+Every year on the first of September, students from around the country come to my school to learn all they can about magic and magical words.
+They return on the twenty-fourth of June for the summer holidays.
 I am hoping I can see your daughter at my school.
 She has gained my attention greatly."